Does my child need to attend the school or live in the district where the camp is held?

 Flint assesses the teaching credentials and performs a background check on all of our camp directors.
 The camp directors and teaching assistants follow a detailed lesson plan provided to them by Flint to ensure top quality, experiential learning for campers.
-The educators are trained by Flint prior to the start of the camp.

 How are the camps structured?

 Your child will attend half days, every day for one week.
 If your child is in 5th or 6th grade, he/she will attend morning sessions; if your child is in 7th or 8th grade, he/she will attend afternoon sessions.
 Each day there are 2 STEM activities led by camp directors and teaching assistants.
 We do our best to have a maximum camper to instructor ratio of 10 to 1.

 What age groups attend morning vs afternoon sessions?

 The morning session is for students entering 5th and 6th grades and an afternoon session is for those going into 7th and 8th grades.

 What's the deadline to sign up my child for a camp?

 Enrollment closes about 30 days before the first day of camp.
 If in doubt, contact Flint or the camp director to see if enrollments are still available.

 When students follow the guidance of the camp director and teaching assistants, Flint camp activities are NOT inherently dangerous!
 But almost all of the activities are hands-on fun, so you can expect your child to be active.
 And any time they are actively engaged with activities and gadgets that include chemistry, physics, technology, aerospace engineering, electrical engineering, computer science, etc., of course care must be taken to ensure safety.
 So we encourage you to have your child carefully follow the direction of the camp director and teaching assistants at all times.